icaropires/pdf2dataset/README.md

 ### CLI Help

 ```
-usage: pdf2dataset [-h] [--features FEATURES] [--tmp-dir TMP_DIR] [--ocr-lang OCR_LANG] [--ocr OCR] [--chunksize CHUNKSIZE] [--image-size IMAGE_SIZE] [--ocr-image-size OCR_IMAGE_SIZE]
+usage: pdf2dataset [-h] [--features FEATURES]
+                   [--saving-interval SAVING_INTERVAL] [--ocr-lang OCR_LANG]
+                   [--ocr OCR] [--chunksize CHUNKSIZE]
+                   [--image-size IMAGE_SIZE] [--ocr-image-size OCR_IMAGE_SIZE]
-                   [--image-format IMAGE_FORMAT] [--num-cpus NUM_CPUS] [--address ADDRESS] [--webui-host WEBUI_HOST] [--redis-password REDIS_PASSWORD]
+                   [--image-format IMAGE_FORMAT] [--num-cpus NUM_CPUS]
+                   [--address ADDRESS] [--dashboard-host DASHBOARD_HOST]
+                   [--redis-password REDIS_PASSWORD]
-                   input_dir results_file
+                   input_dir out_file

 Extract text from all PDF files in a directory

 positional arguments:
   input_dir             The folder to lookup for PDF files recursively
-  results_file          File to save the resultant dataframe
+  out_file              File to save the resultant dataframe

 optional arguments:
   -h, --help            show this help message and exit
-  --features FEATURES   Specify a comma separated list with the features you want to extract. 'path' and 'page' will always be added.
-Available features to add: image, text Examples: '--
+  --features FEATURES   Specify a comma separated list with the features you
-                        features=text,image' or '--features=all'
-  --tmp-dir TMP_DIR     The folder to keep all the results, including log files and intermediate files
+                        want to extract. 'path' and 'page' will always be
+                        added.
+Available features to add: image, page, path,
+                        text Examples: '--features=text,image' or '--
+                        features=all'
+  --saving-interval SAVING_INTERVAL
+                        Results will be persisted to results folder every
+                        saving interval of pages
   --ocr-lang OCR_LANG   Tesseract language
-  --ocr OCR             'pytesseract' if true, else 'pdftotext'. default: false
+  --ocr OCR             'pytesseract' if true, else 'pdftotext'. default:
+                        false
   --chunksize CHUNKSIZE
-                        Chunksize to use while processing pages, otherwise is calculated
+                        Chunksize to use while processing pages, otherwise is
+                        calculated
   --image-size IMAGE_SIZE
-                        If adding image feature, image will be resized to this size.
+                        If adding image feature, image will be resized to this
+                        size.
 Provide two integers separated by 'x'.
+Example:
-Example: --image-size 1000x1414
+                        --image-size 1000x1414
   --ocr-image-size OCR_IMAGE_SIZE
                         The height of the image OCR will be applied.
+Width
-Width will be adjusted to keep the ratio.
+                        will be adjusted to keep the ratio.
   --image-format IMAGE_FORMAT
                         Format of the image generated from the PDF pages
   --num-cpus NUM_CPUS   Number of cpus to use
   --address ADDRESS     Ray address to connect
-  --webui-host WEBUI_HOST
+  --dashboard-host DASHBOARD_HOST
                         Which IP ray webui will try to listen on
   --redis-password REDIS_PASSWORD
                         Redis password to use to connect with ray